 If you are a distance (online) learning student or have a disability which makes it difficult for you to visit the libraries, we are able to post library books to your home address.
-Please visit our Inclusive Learning Postal Request Service page for more information.
+Visit our postal loans service page for more information.

 How many items can I borrow?

 |Undergraduate and postgraduate taught students||25|

 |Postgraduate research students, University, Sheffield Teaching Hospital staff and other associate staff||50|

 All books, unless requested by someone else, can be borrowed for the following periods:

 |Full-time taught students and external borrowers||One week|

 |Postgraduate research students, University and Sheffield Teaching Hospital staff, associate borrowers||Four weeks|

 Reference copies of core texts (green bands) cannot be borrowed.
 This is to ensure that at least one copy of a heavily used textbook remains in the Library.

 We will automatically renew your items two days before their due date until either the book is requested by someone else or your library account expires.